seralexger/clothing-detection-dataset/README.md

 # Clothing detection dataset

 I have created a dataset with wild images where garments are detected, I have gotten all the images from instagram.
-The are two files, the "dataset.zip" (you can download from https://files.fm/u/xcgc4djv), where you can find all the images and the "data.zip", where there are the jsons with the metadata of the images.
+The are two files, the "dataset.zip" (you can download from https://mega.nz/#!JdJyHKbJ!svy5SyoLSHfjUJOM5YcBXrQahvXFuTGDquPkWaxUKgo), where you can find all the images and the "data.zip" (it is in the repo or in https://mega.nz/#!1NJyWA7B!uWUjZp5bWuxjJfc2ElxZt3i_k2RvILuy9dHHNm9qF50), where there are the jsons with the metadata of the images.

 ## Getting Started